 - Digoxin, dofetilide, or ketanserin because the risk of irregular heartbeat may be increased

-- Adrenocorticotropic hormone (ACTH), atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), barbiturates (eg, phenobarbital), cobicistat, conivaptan, corticosteroids (eg, prednisone), cyclosporine, diuretics (eg, furosemide), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), or sildenafil because they may increase the risk of aliskiren/amlodipine/hydrochlorothiazide's side effects
+- Adrenocorticotropic hormone (ACTH), atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), barbiturates (eg, phenobarbital), cobicistat, conivaptan, corticosteroids (eg, prednisone), cyclosporine, diuretics (eg, furosemide), macrolide antibiotics (eg, clarithromycin), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), sildenafil, or simvastatin because they may increase the risk of aliskiren/amlodipine/hydrochlorothiazide's side effects

 - Cholestyramine or colestipol because they may decrease aliskiren/amlodipine/hydrochlorothiazide's effectiveness